All about the Asset List page in Texada Web.

 - Status Code: The Asset’s status code.
 Status codes can be set when editing an individual Asset and indicate that Asset’s general status, such as Available, Hard Down, or Excessive Damage.
 Status codes are defined in Texada SRM, at System Maintenance → Configure System Settings → Operations → Product Status Codes.

 - Asset Document Status: Which documents (Contracts, Work Orders, Tickets etc.) are currently associated with the Asset, if any.
-This field uses short letter codes for the various types of document:
+This field uses letter codes for the various document types:

 - C = Contract